Shaaaaaaaaaron/Minecraft-Chaos-Datapack/README.md

 - After you're done, click **start!**
 - Use **/trigger chaos.stop** if you want to stop the ongoing game

+# **Disabling and enabling effects**

+In case you don't like some effects...

+- You'll need to enable cheats in order to do this
+- To disable an effect, use this command:
+"/function mcchaos:disable/(effect_category)/(effect_name)"
+- To enable an effect, use this command:
+"/function mcchaos:enable/(effect_category)/(effect_name)"

+For reference on the effect categories, [read this!](https://docs.google.com/spreadsheets/d/1taJjwcfAem1YCOcnlo-Aj3BYli4E7FiQ5ColhcVLNak/edit#gid=0)

+# **Presets**

+Play some games with specific effects toggled on!

+- You'll need to enable cheats in order to use this
+- To select a preset, use this command:
+"function mcchaos:presets/(preset_name)"

+List of presets:
+- Everything on (All effects enabled.
+Default when installed for the first time on a world)
+- Everything's good (positive effects only)
+- Everything's bad (negative effects only)
+- Mob effects only
+- Player effects only
+- Custom effects only
+- No teleport and terrain modification
+- Speedrun
+- Ultra Random

 # **Want to report a bug, suggest an effect or a change?**
 Go to issues and create a new one.
 In the beginning of the title put something like (Effect) or (Bug) to label it, and then type the thing you want